 Step 3: Edit Your First Informative Slide

 When you're happy with the intro, it's time to move on to your first slide.

 This is how the slide looks before any changes.
-I added in some more stock footage, to make the background more interesting and relevant, changed the title, and put in information about what HIV and AIDS are.
+I added some more stock footage to make the background more interesting and relevant, changed the title, and put in information about what HIV and AIDS are.